jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-29-high-temperature-corrosion.md

 Creep | 3%
 Wear | 3%

-4. #hydrogen-embrittlement by hydrogen diffusing into bulk material.
+4. #hydrogen-embrittlement by hydrogen #diffusion into bulk material.
-   1. Moves into interstitial spaces in bulk material to nucleate #damage.
+   1. Moves into #interstitial spaces in bulk material to nucleate #damage.
    2. Not only does hydrogen take up some volume, it thermodynamically wants to bond to the alloying particles.
    3. In MFH's steel ball, it is in triaxial stress without a traction force, because of the #hydrogen-embrittlement.
    4. The triaxiality increases free volume, locally.
 So hydrogen moves there.
 It tries to fill the voids present in the material.
-   5. #nucleation increases, governed by _diffusion_.
+   5. #nucleation increases, governed by #diffusion .
-   6. **Why does the fracture toughness lower?** _Does affect the stress intensity, but not directly._
+   6. **Why does the #fracture-toughness lower?** _Does affect the #stress-intensity, but not directly._
-   7. #corrosion is thought as an environment problem, but hydrogen is not thought as environment because the mechanism is different.
+   7. [corrosion](corrosion.md) is thought as an environment problem, but hydrogen is not thought as environment because the mechanism is different.

 ![](../../../attachments/engr-743-001-damage-and-fracture/./corrosion_failure_examples_210423_124845_EST.png)